animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Definition 1**: $\mathrm{I_1} = \mathrm{I_2} = \cdots = \mathrm{I}$.

+This "set", or grouping, may be considered distinct.
+We will define this interpretation as Qualia.

 **Definition 2**: $\mathbb{Q} = \mathrm{I}_\mathbb{N}$.

 where $\mathbb{Q}$ is Qualia, $\mathbb{N}$ is qualia, not necessarily the natural numbers.